Title IX and Sexual Misconduct Complaint Resolution Procedures

 Examples of such sanctions include, but are not limited to: no-contact orders, classroom reassignment, the provision of counseling or other support services, and/or training.
 It also includes discipline for the respondent, including written formal warning, suspension, dismissal, or other appropriate institutional sanction(s), depending on the severity of the incident and taking into account any previous disciplinary infractions.
 A determination that sexual violence occurred may result in permanent dismissal or termination from the College.

 - Notification of Determination.
-The written investigative report will be provided to the complainant and the respondent within three (3) days of its completion.
+A written notification of determination will be provided to the complainant and the respondent within three (3) days of its completion.
 If necessary, the written report will be redacted to ensure that information concerning any remedial and/or disciplinary measures are disclosed in a manner consistent with Title IX, FERPA, and the Clery Act.
 The written determination, including any sanctions imposed, will be included in the parties' College files.

 - Finality of the Decision and Appeal Rights.
 The written determination shall be final, subject only to the right of appeal set forth in Section III of the document.